Exact instantons via worldline deformations: Worldline instantons

-where $M_{\mu \nu}$ is the second order variation operator and $\dot x^2 = \text{const.} \equiv a^2$ is an internal invariant on the worldline \cite{Affleck:1981bma}.
+where $M_{\mu \nu}$ is the second order variation operator and the constant $a^2 \equiv \dot x^2$ is taken to be an internal invariant constant on the worldline, i.e.~$\partial_u a = 0$ \cite{Affleck:1981bma}.
 The expression in front of the exponential leads to the quantum fluctuation prefactor.
-For the present discussion we only focus on the tunneling exponential.
+For the present discussion we only focus on the tunneling exponential involving the damping factor $\mathcal W_0$.

 Minimizing the resulting exponent shows that the closed periodic instanton path is determined by the following set of equations \eqn{ m \ddot x^\mu &= i a \mathcal F^{\mu \nu} \dot x^\nu. }